 - Freeze the leftover sauce in individual portions for the kids or larger family portions.
 When you need it just need cook the spaghetti fresh and reheat the sauce.
 It will feel less like you are eating leftovers when you cook fresh pasta and serve with a salad.

 - If you are in a rush use angel hair pasta.
 It takes 3 mins max to cook and it actually holds the sauce better than regular spaghetti.

 - Buy premium mince if you can.
 So much fat comes out of budget mince that it’s not worth the ‘saving.’
 You are getting more meat when you pay the extra.

 Veggie spiralers are amazing!
 Great for adding texture to salads or of course veggie spaghetti.
-Zucchini carrot spaghetti is a perfect swap for those who are carb conscious.
-I cut the extra long treads a couple of times to make it easier to eat then microwave for one minute or pour boiling water over for one minute and drain.
+Zucchini ‘spaghetti’ is a great swap for those who are carb conscious.
+I cut the extra long threads couple of times to make it easier to eat then either microwave for one minute or pour boiling water over for one minute and drain.
 Carrot works well too it just needs to be cooked longer.
-It feels so great to sit down to ‘the same meal’ as the rest of the family while still eating less carbs.
+It so great to sit down to ‘the same meal’ as the rest of the family while still eating less carbs.

 Subscribe now and receive 5 Ways to Save Time & Money in the Kitchen